-Admission to the Graduate Athletic Training Education Program is competitive.
-(See: http://www.uco.edu/ceps/dept/Professional-Studies-Programs/khs/athletic-training/index.asp.)
-Applicants will not be admitted to the Jackson College of Graduate Studies until they have been accepted to the Graduate Athletic Training Education Program.
+een accepted to the Graduate Athletic II Program.
 International students must first meet the university's international admission requirements before applying for program admission.
 These students should first talk with an advisor in the International Services Office.

-Applicants may obtain application forms and instructions from the program's web page at http://uco.edu/ceps/dept/khs/athletic-training/index.asp or the program director.
+Applicants may obtain application forms and instructions from the program's web page at http://uco.edu/ceps/dept/khs/athletictraining/index.asp or the program director.
 Students wishing to transfer into the program from other graduate programs must be aware of the program's transfer policies.